sheyi/vim/vimfiles/bundle/xolox-vim-notes-8881d41/README.md

  * **Writing aids:** The included file type plug-in contains mappings for automatic curly quotes, arrows and list bullets and supports completion of note titles using Control-X Control-U and completion of tags using Control-X Control-O
  * **Embedded file types:** The included syntax script supports embedded highlighting using blocks marked with `{{{type … }}}` which allows you to embed highlighted code and configuration snippets in your notes

-Here's a screen shot of the syntax mode using the [slate] [slate] color scheme:
+Here's a screen shot of the syntax mode using the [Slate] [slate] color scheme and the font [Monaco] [monaco]:

 ![Syntax mode screen shot](http://peterodding.com/code/vim/notes/syntax.png)

 ## Install & usage

+*Please note that the vim-notes plug-in requires my vim-misc plug-in which is separately distributed.*

-Unzip the most recent [ZIP archive] [download] file inside your Vim profile directory (usually this is `~/.vim` on UNIX and `%USERPROFILE%\vimfiles` on Windows), restart Vim and execute the command `:helptags ~/.vim/doc` (use `:helptags ~\vimfiles\doc` instead on Windows).
+Unzip the most recent ZIP archives of the [vim-notes] [download-notes] and [vim-misc] [download-misc] plug-ins inside your Vim profile directory (usually this is `~/.vim` on UNIX and `%USERPROFILE%\vimfiles` on Windows), restart Vim and execute the command `:helptags ~/.vim/doc` (use `:helptags ~\vimfiles\doc` instead on Windows).
 To get started execute `:Note` or `:edit note:`, this will start a new note that contains instructions on how to continue from there (and how to use the plug-in in general).

+If you prefer you can also use [Pathogen] [pathogen], [Vundle] [vundle] or a similar tool to install & update the [vim-notes] [github-notes] and [vim-misc] [github-misc] plug-ins using a local clone of the git repository.

 ## Options

 All options have reasonable defaults so if the plug-in works after installation you don't need to change any options.
-They're available for people who like to customize their directory layout.
-These options can be configured in your [vimrc script] [vimrc] by including a line like this:
+The options are available for people who like to customize how the plug-in works.
+You can set these options in your [vimrc script] [vimrc] by including a line like this:

-    :let g:notes_directory = '~/Documents/Notes'
+    :let g:notes_directories = ['~/Documents/Notes', '~/Dropbox/Shared Notes']

 Note that after changing an option in your [vimrc script] [vimrc] you have to restart Vim for the changes to take effect.

-### The `g:notes_directory` option
+### The `g:notes_directories` option

-All your notes are stored together in one directory.
-This option defines the path of this directory.
+Your notes are stored in one or more directories.
+This option defines where you want to store your notes.
+Its value should be a list (there's an example above) with one or more pathnames.
+The default is a single value which depends on circumstances but should work for most people:

+ * If the profile directory where the plug-in is installed is writable, the directory `misc/notes/user` under the profile directory is used.
+This is for compatibility with [Pathogen] [pathogen]; the notes will be stored inside the plug-in's bundle.

+ * If the above doesn't work out, the default depends on the platform: `~/vimfiles/misc/notes/user` on Windows and `~/.vim/misc/notes/user` on other platforms.

+#### Backwards compatibility

+In the past the notes plug-in only supported a single directory and the corresponding option was called `g:notes_directory`.
+When support for multiple notes directories was introduced the option was renamed to `g:notes_directories` to reflect that the value is now a list of directory pathnames.

+For backwards compatibility with old configurations (all of them as of this writing :-) the notes plug-in still uses `g:notes_directory` when it is defined (its no longer defined by the plug-in).
+However when the plug-in warns you to change your configuration you probably should because this compatibility will be removed at some point.

 ### The `g:notes_suffix` option